Psoriasis Diet Plan

-Afifi et al (2017) surveyed more than 1,200 people with psoriasis and suggested respondents noticed a positive improvement after reducing their sugar, alcohol, gluten, and nightshades intake.
-In addition eating more vegetables and taking omega 3 fish oil and vitamin D supplements was beneficial.
+Afifi et al (2017) surveyed more than 1,200 people with psoriasis and noticed a positive improvement after reducing their sugar, alcohol, gluten, and nightshades intake.
+In addition eating more vegetables and taking omega 3 fish oil and vitamin D supplements was beneficial Psoriasis Diet.
 The participants reported that motivation for attempting dietary changes improved overall health as well.

 What should you not eat if you have psoriasis?

 Psoriasis is an inflammatory condition therefore reducing reducing inflammation within the body should be a priority.
 Avoid junk foods as they are high in saturated fats, trans-fats, refined starches and sugars.
-Avoid refined foods like white flour, pasta and fizzy drinks.
+Also avoid refined foods like white flour, pasta and fizzy drinks.
 These are all inflammatory therefore eliminating all junk food from your diet will be beneficial.

 Is Dairy Bad for Psoriasis?

 Milk, cheese, eggs and red meat contain natural inflammatory arachidonic acid.
 This may cause psoriasis lesions to turn red and swell.
-Try reducing these for 8 week trial and note if there are any changes.
+Try reducing these for 8 week trial and note if there are any positive changes with your Psoriasis.

 Stop Drinking Alcohol Initially for 8 weeks

 Alcohol is a diuretic and dehydrates you and your skin.
 It hinders the production of hormone vasopressin which helps you absorb water.
 When you have dehydrated skin you look tired with fine lines, wrinkles and pores.
 Alcohol contains large amounts of sugar which causes an overproduction of oil in your skin and further inflammation.
 It also decreases production of Vitamin A which is all important for cell renewal and turnover and for your skin to fight off free radicals and affect the moisture centre of your skin.
-When you drink alcohol your blood vessels become dilated (rosy cheeks) which increases inflammatory processes in the outer layers of your skin.
+Alcohol increases toxins absorption therefore comprises liver function and aggravates your psoriasis symptoms.

 Gluten proteins are found in some grass-related grains, including rye, wheat, and barley.
 Several studies have documented celiac disease and psoriasis coexistence and the improvement of psoriatic lesions after starting a gluten free diet (Afifi et al 2017).
-For those people, avoiding gluten may help improve their psoriasis symptoms.
+For those people, avoiding gluten may be a good anti psoriasis diet.

-There is links between stressful events and the onset of psoriasis.
-Likewise stress can increase the impact the psoriasis symptoms have on daily life and well-being (O’Leary 2004).
+There is a link between stressful events and the onset of psoriasis.
+Likewise stress can increase the impact that psoriasis symptoms have on daily life and well-being (O’Leary 2004).
 Psoriasis can cause physical pain as well as adverse emotional effects which are frequently undermined by others and can lead to a vicious cycle of despair for many with psoriasis (Sathyanarayana et al 2013).
 It would be worthwhile to introduce self coping strategies as part of a wider lifestyle change to support psoriasis.
 How to reduce stress levels naturally.

 Psoriasis Diet Plan